Is Education the answer to a lot of the world’s woes? Can it smooth out the bumps between the haves and have nots?

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Will Education Lead the World in the Right Direction?
+Please use the Social Network links just below to share this information from The Explanation, Will Education Lead the World in the Right Direction?